xxaxxo/FBD/README.md

 FBD_URL=http://api.football-data.org/v1/
 ```

-All the responses are returned as laravel collections for easier management post request
+All the responses are returned as laravel collections for easier management after the request

 ```